Freediving Clubs in Melbourne

 An AUF-affiliated spearfishing and freediving club based in Geelong, the Bellarine Peninsula, and the Surf Coast.
 Formed in 2015.

-- Best for: Freedivers and spearfishers in the Geelong region
+- Best for: Freedivers and spearfishers in the Geelong region and along the Bellarine Peninsula

 Contact: [email protected]